ssreekanth2000/project_1/report.md

 ![alt text](https://github.com/ssreekanth2000/project_1/blob/master/photos/heroin_age_histogram.png)

 Heroin has a latter and a broader onset compared to the other drugs we have observed, with most people starting between the age of 18 and 35.
-This suggests unlike the other substances we have surveyed here, it is not something linked to the college social setting.
+This suggests unlike the other substances we have surveyed here, it is not something linked to the high school or college social setting.

 Lets look at usage by seeing the number of time heroine was used in the last year by people have tried it atleast once in their lives.
-This is especially useful for heroin as it shall help us gauge its addictiveness and effect on users.
+This is especially useful for heroin, an addictive opioid, as it shall help us gauge its addictiveness and effect on users.

 ![alt text](https://github.com/ssreekanth2000/project_1/blob/master/photos/heroin_usage_cdf.png)